emacs-mirror/emacs/mps/manual/source/glossary/k.rst

     keyword argument

-        An optional argument to a function call, identified by an associated keyword.
+        A argument to a function call that's identified by an associated keyword rather than by its position in the argument list.

         .. mps:specific::